cagov/data-infrastructure/docs/learning/git.md

 There are a number of web platforms which have similar features and goals as GitHub (including Bitbucket and GitLab), but GitHub is the most commonly used.

-## Setting up a GitHub account

-We use GitHub as part of the modern data stack.
-If you already have an account, great!
-If not, go ahead and set one up by going to [GitHub's pricing page](https://github.com/pricing) and selecting the option for a free account.
-Then:

-1. Enter a username
-2. Enter your email (we suggest work email, you can associate other emails later if you like)
-3. Enter a password
-4. Verify that you're human by solving a puzzle
-5. Click create account
-6. An email will be sent to you for verification.
-Verify your email following those instructions

-You'll use this account or one you already have to participate in the modern data stack accelerator.

 ## Learning git

 There are many high-quality resources for learning git online.
 Here are a few: